TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 * `socketError` - Holds the details of the last socket error
 * `tabId` - Identifier for the current browser tab
 * `url` - The instance URL fragment (name) for this instance of uibuilder
+* `urlHash` Set on load and updated as it changes.
+URL Hashes are used by front-end routing for Single-Page-Apps (SPA's).
+They do not reload the page.
 * `version` - accessible via `uibuilder.get('version')` or `uibuilder.get('meta')` only - the uibuilder client version in use
 * `vueVersion` - if the VueJS front-end library is loaded, this _may_ tell you the version (does not work for all versions of VueJS)